PrometheusVault/ember/docs/operations.md

   `/etc/resolv.conf`.
 Add `/run/systemd/resolve/resolv.conf` if you’re on
   systemd-resolved to mirror what `dig` or `resolvectl` would show.

+### Toolchain agent readiness

+- `toolchain.agent` parses `.toolchain.yml` and reports whether Docker, make,
+  git, Python deps, and key files are present.
+Review `docs/agents/toolchain.md` for the manifest schema.
+- `/agents` shows per-command details (path + version output when configured), so after running `make configure` you can confirm `docker`, `make`, and `git` are ready before invoking `make build`.
+- Update the manifest whenever provisioning scripts learn a new dependency so headless deployments advertise the correct requirements immediately.

 ### Configure command (Alpine + Raspberry Pi)

 - Run `sudo make configure` (or `sudo ./scripts/configure_system.sh`) on any